GURPS Terradyne

-GURPS Terradyne is an original worldbook for GURPS.
-It is a future history suitable for a Hard Science Fiction campaign, in the tradition of stories by Robert A. Heinlein, Lester del Ray and Ben Bova or the manga/anime Planetes.
+GURPS Terradyne is a worldbook for GURPS, written by Russell Brown and Mark Waltz, and published in 1991 by Steve Jackson Games.
+It is a future history suitable for a Hard Science Fiction campaign, in the style of stories by Robert A. Heinlein, Lester del Rey and Ben Bova or the manga/anime Planetes.

 Contents

 Technology has moved man out into space but not yet out of the Solar System.
 Mars is being terraformed but is not yet fully habitable.
 Terradyne, a space-based corporate state, dominates but does not have exclusive control of space-based industries.

 Publication history

 GURPS Terradyne was designed by Russell Brown and Mark Waltz, and edited by Creede Lambard, and published by Steve Jackson Games as a 128-page softcover book.
 Illustrations are by Ruth Thompson, Michael Barrett, Angela Bostick, Steve Crompton, C. Bradford Gorby, Denis Loubet, Rick Lowry, Michael Surbrook, and John Waltrip, with a cover by Alan Gutierrez.

 It was superseded by the Transhuman Space series which covers the same niche.
 Some material on Mars was incorporated into Transhuman Space: In The Well.